-If you are unsure what plan fits your needs, you can try before you buy with our 30-day free trial.
-If you like what you see and want to sign up, investing in a 1-year plan will get you an 18% discount, while paying for a two-year plan gets you a 30% discount at the checkout.
+Investing in a 1-year plan will get you an 18% discount, while paying for a two-year plan gets you a 30% discount at the checkout.

 Campaign Monitor has three pricing tiers: Basic, Unlimited, and Premier.

-It also has a free trial that never expires, but it’s limited in what you can do — you can only send email campaigns to five people in total.
+It has a free trial that never expires, but it’s limited in what you can do — you can only send email campaigns to five people in total.